• Home

 Tyshauwn Aponte

-Tyshauwn Aponte, a senior at Pathfinder Regional Vocational Technical School is putting the skills he learned in the Horticulture Shop to good use at his co-op with the Palmer DPW.
+Tyshauwn Aponte, was an outstanding participant in our program during our fall session 2022, his senior year at Pathfinder Regional Vocational Technical School.
+He also attended the first Career Fair at the Mass Highway Equipment Expo in 2022.
+Tyshauwn then completed a co-op at the Palmer Department of Public Works were he put the skills he learned in the Horticulture Shop to good use.
 In addition to participating in a Chainsaw safety Class, Ty has been involved with patching potholes, tree and brush trimming, litter picking, participating in salt/sand operations, and learning the ins and outs of a DPW.
 His supervisor said “I plan to try to keep him here as long as possible.
 Thanks!”

 Rafael Rivera